Updated July 13, 2020 9:40 AM

-The Claggett Center will remain closed to guests through June 9, 2020.
+The Claggett Center will reopen to guests on July 16, 2020.

 Frequently Asked Questions